 When LED panels were first introduced, growers were skeptical of the systems because they did not seem to produce the same quantity of light as other lighting methods.
 Their skepticism was unfounded.
 LED bulbs emit high quantities of light, but the majority of these emissions are not visible to the human eye.
 Our eyes simply are not adapted to capture red and blue lightwaves but the wavelengths still affect our vision.

 LED blue light is the most damaging to the human eye.
 Blue light emitted from computer screens and LED bulbs lead to eye fatigue and sometimes even damage to the cornea.
 At the less dramatic end, over-exposure to blue light leads to washed out vision.
 While your plants thrive vegetatively under blue light, your eyes are feeling strained.
 Most of the time this strain goes unrecognized.

-LED grow room glasses reduce glare and eye strain and increases vision stamina.
-With less eye fatigue you are able to identify problems with your crop and key in on details which you might otherwise miss.
+LED grow room glasses reduce glare and eye strain and increase vision stamina.
+With less eye fatigue you are able to identify problems with your crop and key in on details that you might otherwise miss.